 - The Assistant Senco, Success Centre Manager and Senior Leadership Team would arrange to identify students where applications for access arrangements may be required.
-All are currently involved in the assessment process.
-The employment of outside agencies/professionals may be required to carry out testing. - Access arrangements are planned at the beginning of the academic year, well in advance of the Summer series.
+The employment of outside agencies/professionals may be required to carry out testing. - Access arrangements are planned at the beginning of the Year 10, well in advance of the summer series.

-3. Teaching staff extended absence at key points in the exam cycle
+3. Teaching staff extended absence at a critical stage of the exam cycle